.LTX File Extension

 S.T.A.L.K.E.R.
 Properties File

 4.2 | 68 Votes

 Settings file used by S.T.A.L.K.E.R., a first-person shooter game; contains parameters for game engine properties such as the physics model settings, graphics, and weapon characteristics; stored in a plain text format and sometimes "modded" to customize gameplay.

 Players can also adjust game engine settings in the S.T.A.L.K.E.R. in-game console (press tilde "~" to activate it).
 These adjustments are saved to the User.ltx file, which is located in the game installation .
 However, it is recommended to backup the existing User.ltx file before making changes.

 The User.ltx file is located in the following directories ("SHOC" stands for Shadow of Chernobyl and you should replace "SHOC" with "COP" for Call of Pripyat):

 Windows Vista/7: C:\Users\Public\Documents\STALKER-SHOC\

-Programs that open LTX files
+Programs that open or reference LTX files

 LaTeX is a typesetting system commonly utilized in academia to prepare scientific papers and journal articles with content that is formatted separately before it is published.
 Since the visual formatting is handled by a LaTeX processing system, a LaTeX document may look different depending on which LaTeX application is used to display the file.